 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is popular because it is the fastest and often most straightforward option to satisfy your debts.
 Chapter 7 bankruptcy is referred to as “liquidation” bankruptcy, meaning that a petitioner’s assets will be sold off to pay back their creditors.
-Understandably, you might be concerned that you will lose important property that is vital to you and your family.
+Understandably, you might be concerned that you will lose important property vital to you and your family.
 While it is true that some assets will be liquidated to satisfy your debts, both New Jersey and the federal government offer exemptions to protect certain types of property so that the petitioner is not left completely destitute after completing bankruptcy proceedings.
 However, you can only apply one set of exemptions to your case.

 Chapter 7 bankruptcy is not automatic upon filing.
 Petitioners must qualify by passing a “means test,” in which the court will determine if their income is too low to possibly pay off their debts without bankruptcy relief.
 Our bankruptcy attorneys can review your case to see if filing for Chapter 7 bankruptcy is right for your situation.
 Our bankruptcy lawyers can help you prepare your Chapter 7 bankruptcy claim.

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcy is a more attractive option if the individual filing the claim wishes to keep their property.
 Chapter 13 allows petitioners to retain their assets if the court approves their repayment plan.
 A repayment plan will detail how you will satisfy your debts and what means you have to accomplish the goal.
 One of the benefits is that your debts will typically be consolidated under the plan, which could lead to lower monthly payments at a lower interest rate.
 However, plans can last anywhere from three to five years, and monthly payments cannot be missed without negatively impacting your case.